 Bike parts are a lot like human body parts: they all serve a purpose.
 The differences in bike parts are there to serve your needs and help you with your ride.
 Furthermore, familiarity with bike jargon not only makes communication with other cyclists and mechanics simpler but also helps when you need a part fixed.

 Bike Frame Parts

 - Top tube – Connects the head to the seat tube.
-It is an important part when it comes to choosing the size, reach of your bike, and how aggressive your ridding position is.
+It is essential when choosing the size, the reach of your bike, and how aggressive your riding position is.